jglaser/ligand_grokking/scripts/README.md

+Of course, here is the updated README.md with the Delta Lake creation step included.

 # Data Preparation and Analysis Pipeline

-We outline the steps to process protein-ligand data, from initial characterization to final analysis and visualization.
+This document outlines the steps to process protein-ligand data, from initial characterization to final analysis and visualization.
 The process is organized into a series of scripts that should be run sequentially.

 -----